Battle of Arcole: Aftermath

 After Arcole, Alvinczi pulled back to Olmo where he held a council of war on the morning of 18 November.
 At this meeting, the Austrian generals gamely decided to return to the field with their 16,000 remaining troops.
 By 21 November, Alvinczi occupied Caldiero again but could go no farther.
 While there, he heard of Davidovich's defeat on 23 November.
 That evening the Austrian field army began its retreat to the Brenta.
 During the three days that the battle of Arcole raged, cannon fire could be heard in Mantua.
 Observers in the fortress even noticed that some of the French camps seemed to be empty, yet Wurmser unaccountably failed to act.
 On 23 November, Wurmser assaulted the siege lines, capturing 200 Frenchmen and demolishing some earthworks.
 The Austrians suffered almost 800 casualties.
 When he learned that Davidovich was in full retreat, Wurmser withdrew into the city.
 In November 1796, the French seized Venice and two 44-gun frigates that were being built in the shipyard.
 One of the warships was named the Muiron in honor of Bonaparte's aide who was killed at his side on 15 November.
 When Bonaparte returned from Egypt in 1799, he escaped to France on the Muiron.
+Napoleon's actions at the bridge of Arcole were quickly turned legendary by French artists and newspapers, making Napoleon a household name among the French.
+Thus, Arcole is widely regarded as the beginning of the Napoleonic legend, which would last until Napoleon's downfall in 1815.